-In a broad sense, all of Professor Sax's work could be included in the category "the social function of property."33 Because any discussion of property moves on many levels at once, there is in property theory, as there is in most bodies of law, a vast divide between the vernacular and the expert usage of any particular term.
+In a broad sense, all of Professor Sax's work could be included in the category "the social function of property."
+Because any discussion of property moves on many levels at once, there is in property theory, as there is in most bodies of law, a vast divide between the vernacular and the expert usage of any particular term.
 Property has a private function, what all of us think of as simple ownership, but all property has a public function as well.
 That public function varies with the kind of property in question.
 The easiest way to think of this is to remember the maxim that every law student learns in first year property or torts: you are free to use your property in any way you like, but not to the injury of your neighbor.
 Professor Sax's work maps this social function, which is when your use of your property ceases to be a purely private concern.
-Yet, because the term, "the social function of property" has acquired a specific meaning, some might exclude Professor Sax's work from the general inquiry about the social function.
+Yet, because the term "the social function of property" has acquired a specific meaning, some might exclude Professor Sax's work from the general inquiry about the social function.
 For example, Professors Sheila Foster and Daniel Bonilla define the concept of the social function of property in relation to the work of Leon Duguit.
-They argue that Duguit claimed "property is not a right but rather a social function."
-According to this view, property has internal limits-not just external ones, as in the case of the liberal right to property."37 In addition to locating his critique in the founding documents of the French nation, the important part of Duguit's notion of the social function of property is that it reflects the division of labor and the obligations that are associated with the social position into which we find ourselves thrown.
-Of course, people are not irredeemably confined to one social position, but they find themselves at all times within a network of relations that is described by their social role.
-Property relations are a evolution), he was rejecting a sterile search for first principles, because he was conscious of the fact that so-called first principles are never unmediated.
-The way in which they are mediated (the way in which we recognize their legitimate evolution) is by constantly comparing the principle in question with the "neighboring" principles that are not in question in this case, but which describe the boundaries of the issue under consideration.
+33 They argue that Duguit claimed "property is not a right but rather a social function."
+34 "According to this view, property has internal limits-not just external ones, as in the case of the liberal right to property."
+In addition to locating his critique in the founding documents of the French nation, the important part of Duguit's notion of the social function of property is that it reflects the division of labor and the obligations that are associated with the social position into which we find ourselves thrown.36 Of course, people are not irredeemably confined to one social position, but they find themselves at all times within a network of relations that is described by their social role.37 Property relations are a function of these social obligations.38 The duty of which they are mediated (the way in which we recognize their legitimate evolution) is by constantly comparing the principle in question with the "neighboring" principles that are not in question in this case, but which describe the boundaries of the issue under consideration.
 Too great a deviation from the norms described by the family of principles suggests the potential illegitimacy of the deviation.

-Gerald Torres, Taking and Giving: Police Power, Public Value and Private Right, 26 Envtl L. 1, 24 (1996).
+Gerald Torres, Taking and Giving: Police Power, Public Value and Private Right, 26 Envtl.
+L. 1, 24 (1996).

-- Including his earliest work like Joseph L. Sax and Fred J. Heistansd, Slumlordism as a Tort, 65 Mich.
-L. Rev. 869 (1966). - 34 Blank Cite - $^{35}\,$ Sheila R. Foster & Daniel Bonilla, The Social Function of Property: A Comparative Perspective, Introduction, 80 FORDHAM L. Rev. 1003, 1004-05 (2011). - Id. at 1004 (citing León Duguit, Las Transformaciónes del Derecho Público y Privado 236 (Heliasta ed., 1975)). - Id. at 1004-05. - See id. at 1005 (asserting that the social division of labor is crucial to ensuring the varying needs of individuals are met because a community flourishes when individuals execute the demands of their social position). - Id.
+- 32 Including his earliest work like Joseph L. Sax & Fred J. Heistansd, Slumlordism as a Tort, 65 Mich.
+L. Rev. 869 (1966).

+- 33 Sheila R. Foster & Daniel Bonilla, The Social Function of Property: A Comparative Perspective, Introduction, 80 FORDHAM L. REV. 1003, 1004-05 (2011).

+- 34 Id. at 1004.

+- 35 Id. at 1004-05.

+- 36 See id. at 1005 (asserting that the social division of labor is crucial to ensuring the varying needs of individuals are met because a community flourishes when individuals execute the demands of their social position).

+- 37 Id.

+- 38 Id. at 1005-06.

-function of these social obligations. $^{40}$ The duty of property owners with respect to the property they possess is tied to the social value the property can produce. $^{41}$
+property owners with respect to the property they possess is tied to the social value the property can produce.39